-“We do different kinds of calculations: refraction calculations for people who cannot or do not want to wear glasses or contact lenses, and calculations for cataract lenses.
+“We do different kinds of calculations: refraction calculations (for refractive IOLs) for people who cannot or do not want to wear glasses or contact lenses, and calculations for cataract lenses.
 We use different IOL calculation formula depending on the situation.
 Occasionally we also do calculations for customised lenses.”

 “All our calculations are for patients of ophthalmologists to whom we supply lenses, as an extra service to them.
 These are all individual patients, but we only get anonymised ID numbers.
 All we need are the biometric eye measurements, preferably as comprehensively as possible, but that differs from surgeon to surgeon.

 “Some clinics have state-of-the-art equipment, which I like the best because this always offers the most accurate data.
 But we also get regular ultrasound biometric measurements.
 These are not as comprehensive, but can still be properly analysed.
 They tell me everything I need to know.”

 “We get a lot of phone calls and emails, often from abroad.
 We also get a lot of questions about calculations, mostly from ophthalmologists and optometrists, but sometimes also from our distributors abroad.
 Usually, the person calling or mailing presents us with a case, which we then advise on.
 You need to know which data to use and which equation.
 It is important to take into account that all eyes are different.”